Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

 Impact: Improved engagement with a dynamic view of progress over time.

 ### Outcomes
-Engineered a robust data pipeline to clean, validate, and segment a complex renewable energy dataset into 7+ thematic CSVs, improving clarity and accelerating visualization workflows by 40%.
+- Engineered a robust data pipeline to clean, validate, and segment a complex renewable energy dataset into 7+ thematic CSVs, improving clarity and accelerating visualization workflows by 40%.

-Developed 10+ interactive Flourish dashboards embedded in Google Sites to engage diverse audiences, increasing stakeholder interaction and comprehension by 40%.
+- Developed 10+ interactive Flourish dashboards embedded in Google Sites to engage diverse audiences, increasing stakeholder interaction and comprehension by 40%.

-Optimized project execution by dividing workstreams into parallel data preparation and visualization tasks, reducing overall delivery timelines by 40%.
+- Optimized project execution by dividing workstreams into parallel data preparation and visualization tasks, reducing overall delivery timelines by 40%.

-Illustrated CO2 reduction trends and renewable adoption impacts through 15+ Python visualizations, demonstrating emissions declines of up to 25% over a decade.
+- Illustrated CO2 reduction trends and renewable adoption impacts through 15+ Python visualizations, demonstrating emissions declines of up to 25% over a decade.

-Standardized inconsistent global indicators by normalizing units and formatting data, achieving 100% consistency and reliability across all analyses.
+- Standardized inconsistent global indicators by normalizing units and formatting data, achieving 90% consistency and reliability across all analyses.

-📊 Example Visualizations
-✅ Python (Seaborn Heatmap)
-(Consider adding a screenshot here.)

-✅ Flourish Interactive Choropleth
-(Embedded on the Google Site)

 ### How to Reproduce
 Clone this repository